olimorris/tmux-pomodoro-plus/README.md

 set -g @pomodoro_prompt_break " ⏲︎ break?"      # The formatted output when waiting to start a break set -g @pomodoro_prompt_pomodoro " ⏱︎ start?"   # The formatted output when waiting to start a Pomodoro

-set -g @pomodoro_menu_position "R"             # The location of the menu releative to the screen set -g @pomodoro_sound 'off'                   # Sound for desktop notifications (Run `ls /System/Library/Sounds` for a list of sounds to use on Mac) set -g @pomodoro_notifications 'off'           # Enable desktop notifications from your terminal set -g @pomodoro_granularity 'off'             # Enables MM:SS (ex: 00:10) format instead of the default (ex: 1m)
+set -g @pomodoro_menu_position "R"             # The location of the menu relative to the screen set -g @pomodoro_sound 'off'                   # Sound for desktop notifications (Run `ls /System/Library/Sounds` for a list of sounds to use on Mac) set -g @pomodoro_notifications 'off'           # Enable desktop notifications from your terminal set -g @pomodoro_granularity 'off'             # Enables MM:SS (ex: 00:10) format instead of the default (ex: 1m)